firstbirdtech/akka-persistence-query-view/README.md

 Under the hood it will store also the last consumed offset and the last sequence number for each persistence id already consumed.

+The QueryView checks that all received events follow a strict sequence per persistentId.
+Be aware that most journal plugins do not guarantee the correct order for `eventsByTag` (see journal documentation).
+If that is ok one can overwrite `override def allowOutOfOrderEvents = true` to omit the checking.
+(In the future we might implement some deferred processing of out of order received events)

+### Forced Update
+Most journals use some sort of polling under the hood to support a live stream for `eventsByTag/eventsByPersistentId` PersistentQueries.
+(The default cassandra journal uses 3 seconds)
+In scenarios when a more up to date state is needed one can issue a forced update which will immediately read from the recoveringStream.
+(Use `forceUpdate()` or send a ForceUpdate).
+The QueryView ensures forcedUpdate is not performed concurrently so forceUpdate is ignored while it has not completed.
+After forceUpdate is completed `onForceUpdateCompleted()` is called.
+For some scenarios it makes sense to retrigger `forceUpdate()` within `onForceUpdateCompleted()` until some condition is met.

 ## Future developments
  * Add the `recovery-timeout-strategy` option to control what to do when the view does ot recover within a certain amount of time.